JoshuaGrams/philtre2d/doc/engine/physics.md

 {
 	fixture = the hit fixture.
-	x, y = the position of the contact. xn, yn = the normal of the hit edge. fraction = the fractional distance of the hit along the ray vector.
+	x, y = the position of the contact. nx, ny = the normal of the hit edge. fraction = the fractional distance of the hit along the ray vector.
 }
 ```